-The Chateau de Cheverny, one of the most beautiful and best preserved in the Loire Valley, is home to a large pack of dogs still used for “riding to hounds.”
 This was the sport of kings, all over Europe, for centuries.
 In the past, it consisted of chasing a hapless animal–fox, deer or boar–across open countryside.
 Riders on horseback follow a pack of baying hounds, jumping fences and ditches.
 People who subscribe to the hunt say that the baying of the hounds is like beautiful music.
-There are no firearms.
-Sometimes the prey gets away.
-But in the past, if caught, the animal suffered a gruesome death, either torn to pieces by the pack or cornered and speared.
-I didn’t see any information at the castle about how hunting is actually done, but I’ve been told that it is much more humane these days and follows local regulations.
+In the past, the hunted animal might be cornered and attacked by the dogs.
+I didn’t see any information at the castle about how modern hunting is actually done, but I’ve been told that it is much more humane these days and follows local regulations.
 And of course it is necessary to control the wildlife population.

 Join me next time for more explorations in the art and history of Europe!